eclipse-ee4j/glassfish/docs/website/src/main/resources/README.md

 Read what's new in GlassFish 7.1.0 in this article: [GlassFish 7.1: Major New Features and Improvements](https://omnifish.ee/glassfish-7-1-major-new-features-and-improvements/)

-Download links for GlassFish 7.1.0 are available in the [GlassFish Download page](download.md).

 ## May 27, 2025 -- Eclipse GlassFish 7.0.25 Available

 This update emphasizes major cleanups, system optimizations, and prepares the codebase for easier future maintenance, notably in anticipation of the upcoming 7.1.0 release.

-Download links are available from the [GlassFish Download page](download.md).

 ## April 23, 2025 -- Eclipse GlassFish 7.0.24 Available